LittleBeasts/documentation/datastructure/calculationengine/looting.md

         "#container": {
             "numberOfitems": "Max amount of items which can be found", "propabilitys": [
-                "int: propability that the container has x items" ]
+                "int: propability that the container has x items"
+            ],
+            "item":"defined drop (can be ommited)",
+            "rarity":"defined rarity"
         }
     }
 }